-- 7. Verbal communication is how we express ourselves in words and includes enunciation, pauses, and stutters.

-- a.
-True

-- b.
-False

-- 8. The potential for miscommunication through short communication by email or text is insignificant.

-- a.
-True

-- b.
-False

-- 9. In what format do people best communicate and interpret tone?
+9. In what format do people best communicate and interpret tone?

-- a.
-Texts

-- b.
+b.
 Letters

-- c.
+c.
 Emails

-- d.
+d.
 Vocal messages

-- 10. Why is the KISS principle used?
+10. Why is the KISS principle used for written and verbal communication?

-- a.
+a.
 People are simple.

-- b.
+b.
 Not everyone is able to understand complex communications.

-- c.
-The more simply something is stated, the less opportunity there is for confusion.
+C. The more simply something is stated, the less opportunity there is for confusion.

-- d.
+d.
 The more complexly something is stated, the less opportunity there is for confusion.

-- 11. Which of the following is considered non-verbal communication?
+11. Which of the he following is considered non-verbal communication?

-- a.
+a.
 Facial expressions and body language

-- b.
+b.
 Personal space and personal appearance.

-- c.
-All of the above
+C. All of the above

-- d.
+d.
 None of the above

-- 12. Body language is the same regardless of where you come from or what your culture is.
+12. Body lang uage is the same regardless of where you come from or what your culture is.

-- a.
+a.
 True

-- b.
+b.
 False

-- 13. There are cultural differences in how people communicate and what is considered acceptable.
+13. There are c cultural differences in how people communicate and what is considered acceptable.

-- a.
+a.
 True

-- b.
+b.
 False

-- 14. Which of the following is not an example of open body language?
+14. Which of the he following is not an example of open body language?

-- a.
+a.
 Staying alert

-- b.
+b.
 Sitting and facing the speaker

-- c.
+c.
 Closing your eyes while an individual is speaking

-- d.
+d.
 Nodding to acknowledge you've heard what was said

-- 15. A negative group environment can harmfully impact the motivation of co-workers and reduce productivity.
+15. A negative productivit group environment can harmfully impact the motivation of co-workers and reduce y.

-- a.
+a.
 True

-- b.
+b.
 False

-- 16. Which of the following does not constitute effective communication?
+16. Which of the he following does not constitute effective communication?

 - a.
 Being an active listener

 - b.
 Accepting people's differences

 - c.
 Treating all people with respect

 - d.
 Providing conditional acceptance

 - 17. Effective communication promotes understanding.

 - a.
 True

 - b.
 False

 - 18. In general, with whom is a more formal communication style used?

 - a.
 Suppliers

 - b.
 Friends and colleagues

 - c.
 Employers, supervisors, and clients

 - d.
 Colleagues, friends, suppliers, and clients

 - 19. An informal communication style is used more with employers than with friends.

 - a.
 True

 - b.
 False

+- 20. Which of the following is a gender-neutral job title?

+- a.
+Journeyman

+- b.
+Tradeswoman

+- c.
+Journeyperson

+- d.
+Tradesmen

+- 21. Respectful communication is communication that focuses on:

+- a.
+Using manners

+- b.
+Allowing others the space to speak

+- c.
+Avoiding topics that are inflammatory, insulting, or prejudicial

+- d.
+All of the above

+- 22. What are subtle slights, remarks and actions that occur both consciously and unconsciously and are often linked to our unconscious bias and stereotypes?

+- a.
+Aggressions

+- b.
+Microaggressions

+- c.
+Macroaggressions

+- d.
+None of the above

+- 23. If you have a clearly feminine or masculine name, it is redundant to include your preferred